Menu Design & Integration

 XDefiant Playercards

 The Playercard feature for XDefiant spanned across four studios (San Francisco, Osaka, Sydney, and North Carolina).
-I was in charge of coordinating these four studios, documenting the progress of the cards, planning the card design, communicating that design with the studio in charge of making the cards, and facilitating a months long feedback loop to ensure the cards’ quality.
+I worked as Art Director for the feature, in charge of creating and communicating the design of these cards, coordinating between the studios, and managing a months long feedback loop to ensure the cards’ quality.

 Grim Scythe Moodboard